svangordon/atlas-v2/_episodes/07-classify-imagery.md

 ## Classifying an Image

 We have a trained classifier; let's use it to classify an image.
-First let's import the function we created earlier to display Atlas classifications.
+First let's paste in the function we created earlier to display Atlas classifications.

 ~~~
 var workshopTools = require('users/svangordon/lulc-conference:workshopTools')